kubernetes-retired/kubefed/docs/ingress-service-dns-with-coredns.md

 You can use either Loadbalancer Service or Ingress resource or both in your environment, this tutorial includes guidance for both Loadbalancer Service and Ingress resource.
 For related conceptions of Muilti-cluster Ingress and Service, you can refer to [ingressdns-with-externaldns.md](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/ingressdns-with-externaldns.md) and [servicedns-with-externaldns.md](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/servicedns-with-externaldns.md).

-## Creating federation cluster
+## Creating KubeFed cluster

-Install Kubefed with minikube in [User Guide](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/userguide.md).
+Install KubeFed with minikube in [User Guide](https://github.com/kubernetes-sigs/kubefed/blob/master/docs/userguide.md).

 ## Installing ExternalDNS

 Install ExternalDNS with CoreDNS as backend in your host cluster.
 You can follow the [tutorial](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/coredns.md).
 **Note**: You should replace `parameters: example.org` with `parameters: example.com` when [Installing CoreDNS](https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/coredns.md#installing-coredns)

-To make it work for federation resources, you need to use below ExternalDNS deployment instead of the one in the tutorial.
+To make it work for KubeFed resources, you need to use below ExternalDNS deployment instead of the one in the tutorial.
 **Note**: You should replace value of `ETCD_URLS` with your own etcd client service IP address.

 ```bash